Simulizer/Simulizer/docs/design-notes/mips-compatability.md

 - Simulizer favours the instruction set supported by SPIM to the official MIPS32 specification.
 This is because recent revisions of MIPS32 have removed some useful instructions such as `addi`
+- (//TODO: untested) jumping to an address that is not 4-byte aligned will crash.

 ## Addressing Modes ##